 Here are some guidelines for teaching your kids media literacy:

-- Spot magical thinking.
-We have a strong trend right now to see magical claims of a single product accomplishing a laundry list of solutions.
+We have a strong trend right now to see magical claims.
+These suggest a single product can accomplish a laundry list of solutions.
 For example, celery juice is attributed to better digestion, weight loss, lower blood pressure, better thyroid function, better skin, fight infections, increasing blood flow … and sooo many more claims.
 It is very unlikely that a single food item can accomplish these things all by itself.
 Furthermore, how is it possible that we have made it this far without ever recognizing the magical properties of celery juice?
 And why does it have to be juiced, not whole?

-- Understand the goal.
 Media is created to influence the way we think about things.
 Consider what the person who created the media wants to influence.
 What is their goal?
 Are they trying to get you to buy something?
 Do something?
 Change something?
 Hint: anyone who writes anything is trying to influence.
 That’s not wrong.
-But it’s naïve to consume media without considering the goals of the person presenting it.
+But it’s naive to consume media without considering the goals of the person presenting it.

-- Be suspicious of testimonials.
 Testimonials are the favorite marketing technique in the weight loss and wellness arenas.
 Companies use testimonials as a way to make claims that are not backed up by any data.
-This is because a testimonial is a first-person account of a single experience using a product or technique, and therefore it is not judged in the same way that a company statement is.
+This is because a testimonial is a first-person account of a single experience using a product or technique.
+Therefore, it is not judged in the same way that a company statement is.
 Testimonials are incredibly powerful and have built the $65 billion weight loss industry.
-Companies cannot provide good data to support their programs, but they can (and do) use testimonials liberally to convince consumers of their efficacy.
+Companies cannot provide good data to support their programs.
+But they can (and do) use testimonials liberally to convince consumers of their efficacy.
 Media literacy requires approaching any first-person testimonials with extreme caution.
-If claims are made via testimonial, they should be considered highly prejudiced, especially if there is no scientifically valid data to support one person’s (or even hundreds of individual people’s) experience.
+If claims are made via testimonial, they should be considered highly prejudiced.
+This is true especially if there is no scientifically valid data to support one person’s (or even hundreds of individual people’s) experience.

-- Be a rebel.
-Many parents fear their children’s rebellion, but when it comes to media literacy, a little rebellion can go a long way.
+Many parents fear their children’s rebellion.
+But when it comes to media literacy, a little rebellion can go a long way.
 Teach them that just because an Instagrammer has 5 million followers that does not mean they need to do what they say.
-Our children should be encouraged to make informed choices about what they believe, not follow blindly in someone’s footsteps just because they are popular.
+Our children should be encouraged to make informed choices about what they believe.
+They should not follow in someone’s footsteps just because they are popular.
 Support your child in not following the trends and finding their confidence in being themselves.

-There is very little we can do to control false and misleading messages on Instagram and similar social media platforms, but that doesn’t make us powerless.
-Talking to our kids (constantly) about media literacy can help them become more critical consumers of media and hopefully help them start to spot false and misleading wellness claims.
+There is very little we can do to control false and misleading messages on social media platforms.
+But that doesn’t make us powerless.
+Talking to our kids (constantly) about media literacy can help them become more critical consumers of media.
+And it hopefully help them start to spot false and misleading wellness claims.